jaqobb/dependency-injector/README.md

 ## Dependency-Injector
-Simple library that injects maven dependencies directly into your Java code without increasing jar file size.
+Simple library that injects dependencies directly into your Java code without increasing jar file size.

 ### Purposes of this project
-Purpose of this projects is actually really simple: to use maven dependencies in your program without increasing final jar size due to dependency shading.
+Purpose of this projects is actually really simple: to use dependencies in your program without increasing final jar size due to dependency shading.

 ### Requirements
-All you need is Java 8 and optionally Maven if you don't want to download sources on your own.
+All you need is Java 8 and optionally Maven/Gradle if you don't want to download sources on your own.

 ### How to use (Maven)
 You need to add repository to your project's pom.xml: